Contract Repository Management - Streamline Contract Handling Main illustration for Malbek blog

 Contractual Obligations and Risks

-The centralized repository with AI-powered data extraction provides complete visibility into every obligation, service level agreement, limitation of liability, renewal date, and other commitment across the entire contract portfolio.
+The centralized repository with AI-powered data extraction provides complete visibility into every obligation, service level agreement, limitation of liability, renewal date, and other commitments across the entire contract portfolio.

 Rather than stakeholders being unaware of issues until they have already caused damage, potential risks around compliance, non-performance, and revenue leakage are automatically surfaced and flagged by the intelligent repository.
 This shift from reactive to proactive contract management lets organizations get ahead of problems before they occur.